pranavbhattad/Face-Recognition/installer.md

 * Make Sure that you install `cmake` before doing this

-* Trust me, this will take a lot of time, but it will install everything.
+* Trust me, this will take much time, but it will install everything.
 Just wait.
 You can run this and go out cycling with your friends.
 * Till you come back, it will be installed successfully.
 <br><br>
 **Help Reference**: youtu.be/xaDJ5xnc8dc